Szahu/guess-the-country/README.md

 # Web guess the country quiz created with React
-This project can be previewd in action [Here:](https://szahu.github.io/guess-the-country)
+This project can be previewed in action [Here:](https://szahu.github.io/guess-the-country)

 ## Todo plan:
 - [x] Add api data caching - thus removing the lag